 We are a small family-owned company and believe that we must always make the best units we know how and continue striving to make them BETTER and SAFER.
 We look forward to serving your furnace and sauna stove needs.”

-1940’s Grandpa Richard Lamppa and his son Herbert Lamppa made saunas in Embarrass, Minnesota for the people of Embarrass and surrounding areas.
+1940’s Grandpa Richard Lamppa and his son Herbert Lamppa made saunas in Embarrass, Minnesota, for the people of Embarrass and surrounding areas.
 Grandpa Richard was an expert welder.
 He had honed his welding skills working for the Erie Mining Company and the Duluth shipyards.

-As winter approached there was no electricity or heat in the new home, so Daryl went to Embarrass and purchased a U.S. Steel Stove from his cousin’s General Store.
+As winter approached, there was no electricity or heat in the new home, so Daryl went to Embarrass and purchased a U.S. Steel Stove from his cousin’s General Store.
 Daryl said it was constructed of very thin steel.
 He installed the stove in the basement of the house for heat during construction.
 Every time he would light the stove, it would burn so hot that the entire top of the stove would glow red.
 With all the effort and sweat equity that had gone into the house, poor Daryl wouldn’t dare leave the house until the fire would burn down for fear the house would catch fire.
 He spent many long nights.

 1974 – Once the house was completed, Daryl and his father, Herbert, decided to purchase better stoves made in Michigan called “Volcano.”
 These stoves were better, but they burned the wood too quickly.
 You had to re-light the fire quite often because the fire would burn out so quickly.
-One cold winter morning as Daryl went out the door to go to work, he noticed the snow around the house was all black.
+One cold winter morning, as Daryl went out the door to go to work, he noticed the snow around the house was all black.
 He went back in and told his wife, Cheryl, that they had a chimney fire the previous night and didn’t even know it.
-Daryl told his dad about the chimney fire and they agreed that they shouldn’t burn wood for heat until they could find a much safer design.
-This is when they decided to design their own heating furnace.
+Daryl told his dad about the chimney fire, and they agreed that they shouldn’t burn wood for heat until they could find a much safer design.
+This was when they decided to design their own heating furnace.

-1975 – Daryl and Herbert designed and produced first Kuuma 1 furnace.
+1975 – Daryl and Herbert designed and produced the first Kuuma 1 furnace.
 Their furnace took advantage of a concept found in several Scandinavian designs.
-This made good sense to a couple of gentlemen of Finnish decent.
+This made good sense to a couple of gentlemen of Finnish descent.
 Instead of the fire burning from the bottom-up, their fire burned from the front of the furnace toward the rear.
 This allowed them to maintain a much more even heat release and much longer burn times on the same amount of wood.
 This also allows the wood to burn cleaner.

 To introduce the new furnace that Daryl and Herbert had developed in the garage – they printed up a flier.
 Daryl delivered this flier to all 300 of his milk customers.
 The flyer offered an “open garage” experience to see the new Kuuma 1 stove operating.
-Everyone was fascinated with this new approach to a furnace and long they would burn on a single load of wood.
+Everyone was fascinated with this new approach to a furnace, and long they would burn on a single load of wood.
 They received several initial orders for new furnaces.
-Daryl and Herbert repeated the “open garage” program for a couple additional weekends.
-News of the new furnace began to spread by word-of-mouth and the orders continued to come in.
+Daryl and Herbert repeated the “open garage” program for a couple of additional weekends.
+News of the new furnace began to spread by word-of-mouth, and the orders continued to come in.
 This was the beginning of regular production of Lamppa Kuuma 1 furnaces and helped promote interest in the Kuuma wood sauna stoves.

 The first 300 Kuuma furnaces produced didn’t have ash pans.
 Customers would have to let the fire burn way down or even completely out in some cases so they could shovel the ashes out.
-It was a dirty job but the bigger issue was that it was a nuisance.
+It was a dirty job, but the bigger issue was that it was a nuisance.
 The 301st furnace produced had an ash pan installed.
 Every furnace since has come with an ash clean-out and ash pan.

 1976 – Daryl installed a Kuuma 1 furnace in his house.
 But he noticed there was still a small amount of smoke from the chimney.
 To Daryl, this meant the wood wasn’t burning at peak efficiency.
 So Daryl and Herbert set out again to improve on the design that would not smoke (no smoke – no creosote in the chimney).
 They started a new series of testing in the good old garage.
 There were countless iterations in attempt to find the ideal solution.
 They created a peep hole that allowed them to look down into the fire box to observe how the gasses were burning.